Haathkadi (1995 film)

-Hathkadi is a 1995 Hindi-language action film directed by T. Rama Rao starring Govinda, Shilpa Shetty and Shakti Kapoor.
+Hathkadi is a 1995 Hindi-language action comedy film directed by T. Rama Rao starring Govinda, Shilpa Shetty and Shakti Kapoor.
 The film was an average grosser in Big Cities in North India but a big hit in small cities and villages in North India.
 Lekar Tujhko Jaaonga Dulhan song was very popular and also responsible for its box office success in small centres in North India.